karstenkoeth/bashutils/README.md

 ## Hints

 Chosing the correct port to run a server is essential.
-Therefore, before starting a server, it is a good task to check the actua used ports.
+Therefore, before starting a server, it is a good task to check the actual used ports.
 This could be done with:

 `lsof -i -P -n | grep LISTEN`